ballerina-platform/ballerina-dev-website/spec/http/spec.md

 }
 ```

-The same works for `ResponseErrorInterceptor`, the difference is it has a remote function : `interceptResponseError()`
+The same works for `ResponseErrorInterceptor`, the difference is it has a remote method : `interceptResponseError()`
 and deals with response object.

 ```ballerina